 This course covers diagnostic techniques and procedures including interview and history taking, chest assessment, chest radiology, laboratory tests, arterial blood gases and an introduction to pulmonary function testing.
 This information is used to investigate pulmonary diseases.

 RC 260 NEONATAL RESPIRATORY CARE

-Prerequisite: Completion of the 2nd semester of the RT program

-Neonatal Respiratory Care is an infant intensive care course.
-The student will study fetal to neonatal transition, assessment of the newborn, cardiopulmonary disorders of the newborn and respiratory therapeutic procedures for the newborn.
+Prerequisite: Completion of the 2nd semester of the RT program neonatal transition, assessment of the newborn, cardiopulmonary disorders of the newborn and respiratory therapeutic procedures for the newborn.